jayaapp/YogaVasishtha/trueheart-manual.md

 ## Features

 - ✅ **Complete authentication** - Registration, login, logout, password reset

+**Note:** Password reset is handled by a backend-hosted page by default.
+When a user requests a reset, they'll receive an email with a link to the central reset page (e.g., `https://trueheartapps.com/user/reset?reset_token=...`).
+Apps no longer need to implement a password-reset form unless you prefer in-app flows.
 - ✅ **User account management** - Account deletion with data cleanup
 - ✅ **Manual sync control** - User-triggered synchronization
 - ✅ **Storage quota display** - Real-time usage tracking (MB used / quota)